At which campus can I study this program?

 What is Communications?

-Communications is an academic discipline that deals with the creation and distribution of mass communication messages through media such as books, newspapers, television, radio, film, video games and the internet.
-Mass communications use writing, photographs, video and interactive content to give information or influence the audience.
-Communications also concerns the study of how we communicate in different ways with diverse audiences through marketing, advertising, public relations, journalism, film and other media.
+Communications is an academic discipline that deals with the creation and distribution of mass communication messages through media such as books, newspapers, television, radio, film, video games, and the Internet.
+Mass communications use writing, speech, photographs, video, and interactive content to give information or influence the audience.
+Communications also concerns the study of how we communicate in different ways with diverse audiences through marketing, advertising, public relations, corporate communications, digital journalism, film and other media.

 |Requirements for the Minor||18|